WetGato/GUI-Package-Manager/README.md

 ## Features

-- List all installed packages
+- List and Update all installed packages
 - Update package databases
 - List packages that need updates
 - Clean and minimal GUI